[FUYU] winter

 Shiboritate NamazakeFresh-Pressed, Unpasteurized

-This variation on Denshin Tsuchi (available year round) is the first batch produced at the start of the new brewing season, bottled and shipped unpasteurized immediately after pressing so it retains its freshness and just-brewed aromas and flavors.
+Denshin Fuyu is a seasonal variation of Denshin Tsuchi (available year-round).
+It is the first batch produced at the start of the new brewing season, bottled and shipped unpasteurized immediately after pressing so it retains its freshness and just-brewed aromas and flavors.

-Ideal food pairings are dishes or sauces with depth of flavor but also a refreshing twist, for example sesame dressing, pork with fresh ginger, or roast beef with plenty of horseradish.
+Ideal food pairings are dishes or sauces with a depth of flavor and a refreshing twist, such as sesame dressing, pork with fresh ginger, or roast beef with plenty of horseradish.

-It also goes well with fried foods like deep fried oysters or crab croquettes.
-For fish, a particularly good match is simple white fish sashimi, such as red sea bream.
+It also goes well with fried foods like deep-fried oysters or crab croquettes.
+A particularly good match for fish is simple white fish sashimi, such as red sea bream.

 Traditional alcohol adding method